grafana/agent/docs/sources/flow/concepts/clustering.md

   join the cluster at.
 These can be IP addresses with an optional port, or a DNS record to lookup.

-Cluster communication happens over HTTP/2 on the agents’ HTTP listener.
-The agents must be configured to accept connections from one another on the address defined by the `--server.http.listen-addr` flag.
+Peers communicate over HTTP/2 on the agent's built-in HTTP server.
+Each node must be configured to accept connections from one another on the address defined by the `--server.http.listen-addr` flag.

 Each cluster member’s name must be unique within the cluster.
 Nodes which try